-Luckily, with a little creative thinking, a fire surround can become a dazzling focal point—not to mention gram-able.
-Whether you're looking to unlock your existing brickwork's stylish potential or are contemplating a brick fireplace renovation, the following examples will get you inspired.Continue to 2 of 33 below.
+Luckily, with a little creative thinking, a fire surround can become a dazzling focal point—not to mention grammable.
+Whether you're looking to unlock your existing brickwork's stylish potential or are contemplating a brick fireplace renovation, the following examples will get you inspired.

 Embrace Exposed Brick

+In this one-bedroom apartment decorated by Facet 14, an exposed brick fireplace and wall combo bring on the cozy.
 Furniture and decorative accessories in vibrant colors look stunning next to unpainted brick.
-Two blue velvet chairs and pink wall art enliven the space.Continue to 3 of 33 below.
+Here. the two blue velvet chairs and pink wall art enliven the space.Continue to 2 of 32 below.

 03 of 32

 Blue Brick Fireplace

 Fake the look of Staffordshire blue brick with an ingenious idea from The Suburb Experiment.
 Paint a red brick fireplace a deep shade of matte blue.
 When the first coat of paint dries, apply a color wash and then quickly wipe it off with a clean, dry towel.
-To make the wash mixture, mix one part blue paint and one part white paint with four parts of water.Continue to 5 of 33 below.
+To make the wash mixture, mix one part blue paint and one part white paint with four parts of water.Continue to 4 of 32 below.

 Refresh With a New Mantel